SyedT1/django_chatbot_with_vector_db/README.md

 (.txt)

 ## Todo
+- Exception and Error Handling (All modules)
+- Memory Optimization
+- Minimization of Inference time
 - Create diagrammatic representations of the processes.
 - Include diagrams in every version to show the state of development.
 - Implement fetching queries from the vector database (under development).